TykTechnologies/tyk-demo/developer-guide.md

 * For each service you want to display:
   * In column 3, put the service name, prefixed with `▽ ` e.g. `  ▽ Service name`
   * For each piece of information you want to display:
-    * Display the information as a colon separated label and value, aligned so that the colon is on column 20 e.g. `       Useful info : $variable_data`
+    * Display the information as a colon separated label and value, aligned so that the colon is on column 25 e.g. `            Useful info : $variable_data`
+  * If you need to embed additional information you can use the small triangle `▾` and `▿` characters
 * Remember to end the last line with a string terminator e.g. `"`

 Here is an example: